 "You understand the implications, then?"

-"Some of them.
-Others will come clear.
-And perhaps I understand some you do not."

-"I do not doubt that.
-The priesthood has its own knowledge, I'm sure."

 Harrar drew his lips back from his teeth.
 "How kind of you to think so," he said.

 "I meant no offense."

 "Naturally not."
 He gestured.
 "Sit with me."

 She complied, resting on a small polyp.